-The legal status of Bitcoin mining is not clear in India and still faces uncertainty.
+The legal status of Bitcoin mining is not clear in India, and still faces uncertainty.
 Mining Bitcoin requires a lot of energy, and it consumes about 60 terawatt-hours annually.
-But the government practically banned the import of ASIC machines in India in 2017.
+However, the government practically banned the import of ASIC machines in India in 2017.

 A ban on ASIC machines leaves the miners with GPU mining, which is an energy-intensive process and is not a desirable option considering the high electricity costs and low efficiency.
 In fact, Bitcoin miners have abandoned GPU mining altogether, as it is deemed to be unprofitable.